dat3Cph/spring2025/docs/jpa_part2/exercises/recycling.md

         List<WasteTruck> getAllAvailableTrucks();
 ```

-### 7. At the same location add a new class called `DriverDAOImpl` and `WasteTruckDAOImpl` and implement the interface to the classes with all their methods.
+### 6. Implement the DAO interfaces

+Create a `daos/impl` package and implementent the interfaces as `DriverDAO` and `WasteTruckDAO` classes

+### 7. Populate data

-### 8. Use the following sql script to populate data:
+- Use this sql script to populate the database

 ```sql
 -- Add 5 rows to the "truck" table